The evaluations of Matera 2019

 The effects of Matera 2019 on the local skills system (PtsClas S.p.A.)

 The effect of the original productions on the sectors involved (PtsClas S.p.A.)

-The Project Leaders and Matera 2019 – Experience, entrepreneurial development and social innovation.
-(University of Basilicata)
+Project leader & Matera 2019 - experience, impact on business model and social innovation.
+Analysis of some case studies (University of Basilicata)

 Matera 2019 and access to culture: The Matera 2019 Passport was a subscription that made it possible to attend all Matera 2019 events, visit the museums that are part of the Polo Museale Regionale della Basilicata, and use the local public transport system of the Municipality of Matera, all at a reduced cost.
 This research framework was selected in order to evaluate the extent to which these objectives deriving from promotion of the policy relating to the Passport for Matera 2019 were achieved, and to which this tool contributed to making the Matera 2019 cultural programme more accessible

 Investigating the audience: a study of the experience and benefits perceived during Matera 2019 (University of Basilicata)

 Passport for Matera 2019.
 An analysis of purchase and use behaviour (PtsClas S.p.A.)

 The Matera 2019 model: Co-creation and active participation by citizens: This evaluation framework was selected to measure the extent to which Matera 2019's gamble on active participation and co-creation actually produced the hoped-for results.